|Summary||This article lists the new features of Design version 5.4|

 - Errors- Errors property to store all errors.
 Returns an Array.

-New Interview Object properties:
+New Interview Object properties and methods:

 - AgentID- Identifier of the interviewing Agent

 - CallID- Returns a Call ID of the current interview.

 - Duration()- Return the time spent on a question or duration taken to get from one question to another.